varad-thorat/VistorCounter-App-using-Flutter-and-Firebase/sml/login_signup_app/README.md

 This project is a starting point for a Flutter application.

 #Setup
 step 1 - run the command - flutter pub get

 step 2 - create a firebase account and create a realtime database

 step 3 - add your database's - apikey, appid, messagingsenderid, projectid, databaseurl, storagebucket in main.dart FirbaseInitializeApp

-step 4 - after downloading the jgoogle-services.json file add it in the app/src folder
+step 4 - after downloading the google-services.json file add it in the app/src folder and remove the existing google-service.json if present

 step 5 - if you have done connection of ir sensors with the nodemcu then write the following code to connect it to the firebase
 //code starts here (to be written in arduino ide)